Our commitments to take care of our teams

 For years now, we have been developing a true safety culture, CARE, based on prevention and training of the teams.

-It also goes with the creation of a work environment that favours a balance between professional and personal lives.
+It also goes with the creation of a work environment that favours a balance between professional and personal lives and an understanding of psychosocial risks.

 Today: